 Behind the marina sits the imposing defensive structure of the Ribat, glowing golden in the sun.
 Behind that is the medina, the old part of the town and the most interesting.
 Like the ribat, the medina too has high, protective walls, however in Monastir’s case, the walls no longer fully surround it.
 Imposing gateways provide entry to the maze of streets inside.
 This is also where you will find the daily souk, the shopping district with a mixture of tourist stands, household and clothes shops.
 There’s a pet shop if you’re looking to buy a tortoise or a puppy.
 There are occasional tourists wandering around, but as the tourist zone is several miles out of town, on the whole it’s local people you see out and about.

 Mixed in amongst the shops are houses, cafes, restaurants and mosques.
-The main mosque is marked out by a tall minaret, but there are several more hidden away behind decorated doors.
+A tall minaret denotes the main mosque, but there are several smaller ones hidden behind decorated doors.

 However, as a downside, it is scruffy.
 This is my main negative from Tunisia.
-Piles of building materials are dumped on footpaths or the edge of a road and plastic bags blow around like leaves from a tree.
+Building materials are dumped on footpaths or along the edge of a road, and plastic bags blow around like leaves from a tree.

 Outside of the walls the town has spread.
 At certain times of the day the traffic is chaotic but we have quickly become skilled at stepping out in front of moving traffic to cross the roads.
 Mostly the cars do stop!
 The louage, bus and train station are all located close behind the medina as well as many types of shops and housing.
 Taxis roam around and might beep as you walk by to see if you want their service.